NtRaiseHardError/NINA/README.md

 ## Something TODO

-* Fallback method to look for larger code caves within other modules if the executable image's address range.
+* Fallback method to look for larger code caves within other modules if the executable image's is too small.